How to Fix a Leaking Single Handle Faucet?: 7 Steps Guide

 Shut off valve is located under the sink.
 You can do this by turning the valves clockwise to close them.
 Test the single handle faucet to ensure the water supply is completely off.

 Remember to close the sink drain to prevent any tiny equipment fall into the drain.
-Then remove the screw cover and screw step by step.
+Then, remove the screw cover and screw step by step.

 2. Remove the set screw cover and set screw

 You should remove the set screw cover using a flat head screw.
-Removing set screw cover helps to access the set screw that holds the single faucet handle.
+Removing the set screw cover helps to access the set screw that holds the single faucet handle.
 You should remove the screw cover gently without any damage.

 Then you should remove the screw using an Allen wrench 3/32 to detach the single faucet handle from the faucet body.

-3. Remove the faucet handle removing the set screw
+3. Remove the faucet handle, removing the set screw

 Once the set screw is removed, lift the handle off the faucet.
 If it is stuck, gently wiggle it back and forth to loosen it.
 Removing the faucet handle helps to access the inside components of the single handle faucet.